mscribellito/retool-google-cloud/README.md

 Retool is a low-code platform for building internal apps from different data sources.
 It can also be self-hosted for compliance and on-premises purposes.
 Deploy a single, self-hosted [Retool](https://retool.com/) instance with automated install on a VM in Google Cloud.

+This is a self-contained instance with all required services and database on the VM.
+This can be further expanded upon to host Retool services on Google Kubernetes Engine and the database on Cloud SQL.

 ## Config

 Create a tfvars file using the minimum example below.